 But he admitted that he had participated in investment deals where the kickbacks were channeled.

-“With regard to the financial commitment made by Matrix Group Limited (Saxena’s company), through its fully owned subsidiary Rigel Power Limited, into Optima Infrastructure P Ltd in India, I can confirm that money received directly or indirectly from Interstellar Technologies Limited and Global services FZC has flowed into this investment… Ratul Puri (who I was unaware had received money from Agusta Westland at the time) organized some of this investment using remittances from Global Services FZC, he told ED.
+“About the financial commitment made by Matrix Group Limited (Saxena’s company), through its fully owned subsidiary Rigel Power Limited, into Optima Infrastructure P Ltd in India, I can confirm that money received directly or indirectly from Interstellar Technologies Limited and Global Services FZC has flowed into this investment… Ratul Puri (who I was unaware had received money from Agusta Westland at the time) organized some of this investment using remittances from Global Services FZC, he told ED.

 He discussed “various business propositions” with Gupta and Puri, the CA admitted.
 This included serving as a middleman in a solar panel exchange between Moser Power and the suppliers.